Shredder121-me/yummy-octo-turtle/content/chapter_1.md

 # Chapter 1 - Web hooks

-Web hooks are a fun way to dynamically add behavior to web services, without having to go to the web service for support.
+Web hooks are a nice and fun way to dynamically add behavior to web services, without having to go to the web service for support.

 ```groovy
 import org.springframework.context.annotation.Bean